valentynkt/BackendGarden/content/notes/gRPC API.md

 Google Remote Procedure Calls(gRPC), an open-source framework, facilitates the development of high-performance, scalable, and efficient distributed systems.
 Developed by Google in 2015, gRPC efficiently connects systems, written in different languages, using a pluggable architecture that supports load balancing, tracing, health checking, and authentication.

 ## Intro
-gRPC is widely used for communication between internal microservices majorly due to its high performance and its polyglot nature.
+gRPC is widely used for communication between internal [[Microservices Architecture Pattern|Microservices]] majorly due to its high performance and its polyglot nature.

 gRPC uses [[HTTP 2.0|HTTP/2]] as its transfer protocol and hence it inherits the benefits like binary framing from [[HTTP 2.0|HTTP/2]]. [[HTTP 2.0|HTTP/2]] lightweight to transport, and safer to decode compared to other text-based protocols.
 Due to its binary nature, HTTP/2 forms a good combination with the [[Protocol Buffers|Protobuf]] format.

 To understand gRPC, we must first understand [[#RPC]]

 ## RPC
-RPC follows the client-server model, where the requesting program acts as the client and the service-providing program operates as the server.
+RPC follows the [[Client-Server Architecture Pattern|Client-Server Model]], where the requesting program acts as the client and the service-providing program operates as the server.

 The process flow of a remote procedure call request consists of the following steps:
 ``` ad-important